One year in, here’s how 8 predictions about the pandemic have held up

 Women in low- and middle-income countries were already more likely to work in informal economies, which covid-19 has hit hard.
 Now they are among those least likely to get their jobs back and more likely to fall into poverty than men, according to U.N.
 Women.

-That travel bans would stop the virus’ spread: Mixed.
+That travel bans would stop the virus’s spread: Mixed

 As borders shut last year, people scrambled to secure flights.
-From New Zealand to the Palestinian territories, some among those who could not get home in time remained locked out for months.
+From New Zealand to the Palestinian territories and elsewhere, some among those who could not get home in time remained locked out for months.
 Many countries have kept degrees of travel restrictions in place, and some have tightened them again as highly transmissible variants spread.

-President Trump repeatedly cited his decision to ban travelers from China in February and from Europe in March as critical to containing the virus in the United States.
+President Donald Trump repeatedly cited his decision to ban travelers from China in February and from Europe in March as critical to containing the virus in the United States.
 But the virus was already circulating in the country by then.
 The sudden scramble by Americans to return home without safeguards in place also might have contributed to a surge in infections.

 One final viral infusion: Trump’s move to block travel from Europe triggered chaos and a surge of passengers from the outbreak’s center